-1.5°C Pathway Characteristic Supporting Information Reference Rapid and profound near-term Strong upscaling of renewables and sustainable biomass and reduction of unabated (no CCS) fossil fuels, Section 2.4.1 decarbonisation of energy supply along with the rapid deployment of CCS, lead to a zero-emission energy supply system by mid-century.
-Section 2.4.2 Greater mitigation efforts on the demand side All end-use sectors show marked demand reductions beyond the reductions projected for 2°C pathways.
-Demand reductions from IAMsfor 2030 and 2050 lie within the potential assessed by detailed sectoral bottom-up assessments.
-Section 2.4.3 Switching from fossil fuels to Dath is the transmet and the verification of entry of the second methods, laws, there are the second hy mid continue Section 2.4.3.2 electricity in end-use sectors Both in the transport and the residential sector, electricity covers markedly larger shares of total demand by mid-century.
-Section 2.4.3.3 Comprehensive emission reductions are implemented in the coming decade Virtually all 1.5°C-consistent pathways decline net annual CO 2 emissions between 2020 and 2030, reaching carbon neutrality around mid-century.
+1.5°C Pathway Characteristic Supporting Information Reference Rapid and profound near-term decarbonisation of energy supply Strong upscaling of renewables and sustainable biomass and reduction of unabated (no CCS) fossil fuels, along with the rapid deployment of CCS, lead to a zero-emission energy supply system by mid-century.
+Section 2.4.1 Section 2.4.2 Greater mitigation efforts on the demand side All end-use sectors show marked demand reductions beyond the reductions projected for 2°C pathways.
+Demand reductions from IAMs for 2030 and 2050 lie within the potential assessed by detailed sectoral bottom-up assessments.
+Section 2.4.3 Switching from fossil fuels to electricity in end-use sectors Both in the transport and the residential sector, electricity covers markedly larger shares of total demand by mid-century.
+Section 2.4.3.2 Section 2.4.3.3 Comprehensive emission reductions are implemented in the coming decade Virtually all 1.5°C-consistent pathways decline net annual CO 2 emissions between 2020 and 2030, reaching carbon neutrality around mid-century.
 In 2030, below-1.5°C and 1.5°C-low-OS pathways show maximum net CO 2 emissions of 18 and 28 GtCO 2 yr -1 , respectively.
 GHG emissions in these scenarios are not higher than 34 GtCO 2 e yr -1 in 2030.
-Section 2.3.4 Additional reductions, on top of reductions from both CO 2 and non-CO 2 required for 2°C, are mainly from CO 2 Both CO 2 and the non-CO 2 GHGs and aerosols are strongly reduced by 2030 and until 2050 in 1.5°C pathways.
-The greatest difference to 2°C pathways, however, lies in additional reductions of CO 2 , as the non-CO 2 mitigation potential that is currently included in integrated pathways is mostly already fully deployed for reaching a 2°C pathway.
+Section 2.3.4 Additional reductions, on top of reductions from both $CO_2$ and non- $CO_2$ required for 2°C, are mainly from $CO_2$ Both $CO_2$ and the non- $CO_2$ GHGs and aerosols are strongly reduced by 2030 and until 2050 in 1.5°C pathways.
+The greatest difference to 2°C pathways, however, lies in additional reductions of $CO_2$ , as the non- $CO_2$ mitigation potential that is currently included in integrated pathways is mostly already fully deployed for reaching a 2°C pathway.
 Section 2.3.1.2 Considerable shifts in investment patterns Low-carbon investments in the energy supply side (energy production and refineries) are projected to average 1.6-3.8 trillion 2010USD yr -1 globally to 2050.
 Investments in fossil fuels decline, with investments in unabated coal halted by 2030 in most available 1.5°C-consistent projections, while the literature is less conclusive for investments in unabated gas and oil.
 Energy demand investments are a critical factor for which total estimates are uncertain.
 Section 2.5.2 Options are available to align 1.5°C pathways with sustainable development Synergies can be maximized, and risks of trade-offs limited or avoided through an informed choice of mitigation strategies.
 Particularly pathways that focus on a lowering of demand show many synergies and few trade-offs.
 Section 2.5.3 CDR at scale before mid-century By 2050, 1.5°C pathways project deployment of BECCS at a scale of 3-7 GtCO 2 yr -1 (range of medians across 1.5°C pathway classes), depending on the level of energy demand reductions and mitigation in other sectors.
 Some 1.5°C pathways are available that do not use BECCS, but only focus terrestrial CDR in the AFOLU sector.
 Section 2.3.3, 2.3.4.1 intensity of final energy other than electricity (referred to in this section as the carbon intensity of the residual fuel mix).
 Figure 2.14 shows changes of these four indicators for the pathways in the scenario database (Section 2.1.3 and Supplementary Material 2.SM.1.3) for 1.5°C and 2°C pathways (Table 2.1).